p-fruck/geekend-aalen-2023-openssl/slides.md

 - Generating your own certificate
 - Creating a CA infrastructure
 - Validating certificates using a certificate chain
-- Securly serving content using TLS encryption
+- Setting up a server with TLS encryption
+- Connecting to the server and establishing system trust

 ---